Date of Degree

 Copyright 2013 Susan Cecile Brooks

 Brooks, Susan Cecile.
 "The Geometry and Topology of Wide Ribbons."
-PhD diss., University of Iowa, 2013.
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2013.